Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be transported over the external memory interface in a second.
-It is calculated by multiplying the bus width by its memory clock speed.
-If the card has DDR memory, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (measured in megabytes per second) that can be moved across the external memory interface in one second.
+The number is worked out by multiplying the interface width by the speed of its memory.
+In the case of DDR type RAM, it should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
-This figure is calculated by multiplying the total amount of texture units by the core clock speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+This is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
+The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly write to the local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the amount of colour ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics chip can possibly write to the local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of Render Output Units by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices